antonanzas/Tensor-bidding-bot-archived-orion/README.md

 - **Other tools:** Tensor API, SQLite

 ## License
-This project is licensed under GPL-3.0, but distribution, modification, and commercial use require explicit permission from the author.
+This project is licensed under GPL-3.0, but distribution and commercial use require explicit permission from the author.

 📌 *For any questions, feel free to reach out!*